-Years back when I was a graphic designer working in Covent Garden, London, I noticed a direct correlation between creativity and homosexuality.
-At the time my life was buzzing and I was surrounded by designers, writers, musicians, dancers and alternative folk and, young and naïve, I was surprised by the proportion that were gay.
-Many years later I watched a scientific documentary which actually confirmed that the brain of homosexuals is wired with a strong nod to the creative.
-Following my recent Spiritual epiphany I now find myself looking around and I observe a possible similar correlation between creativity, spirituality, psychic ability and enlightenment.
+Back in late 1980’s/early 90’s my life was buzzing and I was surrounded by designers, writers, musicians, dancers and alternative folk.
+Young and naïve I was surprised by the proportion that were gay.
+Many years later I watched a scientific documentary which confirmed that the brain of homosexuals is wired with a strong nod to the creative.
+Following my recent Spiritual epiphany I now find myself looking around and I observe a similar correlation between creativity, spirituality, psychic ability and enlightenment.

-Creativity is integral to human spirituality.
-Primitive man painted on caves, made effigies, danced and sang summoning Gods and Spirits for love, fertility, health, protection and all manner of wondrous magic.
-The process of making shelters, tools, pots, baskets and other utilitarian objects was infused with the skill, knowledge and creative energy of the maker – the very act of making was spiritual allowing time for reflection and meditation.
+Primitive (wo)man painted on caves and made effigies.
+Danced and sang summoning Gods and Spirits for love, fertility, health, protection and all manner of wondrous magic.
+The process of making shelters, tools, pots, baskets and other utilitarian objects was infused with the skill, knowledge and creative energy of the maker.
+The very act of making was spiritual allowing time for reflection and meditation.

 I know that when I procrastinate and stagnate, stepping away from my creative endeavours, my mood takes a deep, despairing dive.
-It is as if I have a literal weight pressing down upon me, a black, heavy and oppressive cloud hanging ominously above my head.
+It is as if I have a literal weight pressing down upon me.
+A black, heavy and oppressive cloud hanging ominously above my head.
 To be whole I must create.
 I am only truly content, and at ease in my physical body, when this primeval urge is heeded and honoured.

-To be human is to be creative.
 Each and every one of us constantly creates on a minute by minute, hour by hour, daily basis.
 Try to imagine how far you would go without the ability to creatively solve everyday doings, diddles and dilemmas.
 And yet this does not mean that we are all artists.

 True artists are people who are super-charged creative.
 They present in many guises although we tend to think of them primarily as visual or performing artists.
 I include writers, inventors and scientists, chefs, gardeners, architects, inspired teachers, number crunchers et al in my broader definition.
 All are inquisitive souls open to the latent possibility unseen by the majority.

 So, I suggest that artists are a breed apart, not better, but different from the perceived general populace norm.
-I myself have always felt as if I am walking a path less well trodden and have lamented that no sane person would actually choose to be an artist!
-I have always felt that an artist has somehow accepted the burdensome role as oddball creator and agreed to accept the inevitable indifference and often accompanying, damning judgement with stoic resignation.
-An artist must have broad shoulders and to thrive have, or work towards cultivating, a Rhino skin and strong belief in their work and mission.
+Myself, I have always felt as if I am walking a path less well trodden and have lamented that no sane person would actually choose to be an artist!
+I have felt that an artist has somehow accepted the burdensome role as oddball creator.
+That they have agreed to accept the inevitable indifference and often accompanying, damning judgement with stoic resignation.
+An artist must have broad shoulders and cultivate a Rhino skin and strong belief in their work and mission.

 Finding conventional religions prescribed and a form of societal control I, for many years, labelled myself atheist.
 Yet I always maintained that somewhere, perhaps lurking behind a burning bush, there existed an infinite creator and, strangely, I had an inner knowing that ghosts, (or as they now tell me they prefer to be called ‘Spirits’), really existed.

-Only last year, (June 2016), I experienced a spiritual epiphany and heard the voice of a little spirit girl who simply called to me;
+In June 2016 I experienced a spiritual epiphany and heard the voice of a little spirit girl who simply called to me;

 “Mama, Mama Are You There?”

 Today I am still not sure what the Universe has planned for me.
-I do not know the manifest form my contribution to the world will take but I am sure that my role and nature as an artist is directly linked with my connection to the spiritual realm.
+There is no way for me to yet know the manifest form my contribution to the world will take but, I am sure that my role and nature as an artist is directly linked with my connection to the spiritual realm.
 I have a deep seated knowing and faith that, throughout each physical life we are protected and that divine timing is always in play.